The HTML Superscript element (

 - Displaying exponents, such as "x3."
 It may be worth considering the use of MathML for these, especially in more complex cases.
 See Exponents under Examples below.

 - Displaying superior lettering, which is used in some languages when rendering certain abbreviations.
-For example, in French, the word "mademoiselle" can be abbreviated "Mlle"); this is an acceptable use cases.
+For example, in French, the word "mademoiselle" can be abbreviated "Mlle"); this is an acceptable use case.
 See Superior lettering for examples.

 - Representing ordinal numbers, such as "4th" instead of "fourth."
-See Ordinal numbers for examples
+See Ordinal numbers for examples.

 Exponents, or powers of a number, are among the most common uses of superscripted text.
+For example: